Get up to $180 cash back per person when you book with us

 Simple and clean hotels and hostels; affordable public and private transport; lots of optional activities.

 We recommend using a backpack for your convenience, or a medium-sized suitcase if you prefer.
 A daypack is also essential for carrying everyday items.
 Space is limited on transportation, so there is a limit of one main piece of luggage per person.
-You will be responsible for carrying and handling your own luggage.
+You will be responsible for carrying your own luggage.
+Be sure to check weather conditions online before you depart.
+We recommend you bring sun protection cream from home to ensure it meets your needs.

 • Flight info (required) (Printouts of e-tickets may be required at the border)